How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Estimating significance and replication

 This is our theoretical model of the probability of result $t$ being replicated in an experiment with $N_r$ measurements, given an estimate of between-experiment variance in the means of a set of similar experiments and assuming the sample variance in that replication is close to $S^2$.
 Note that this estimate for replication is conditional on evidence against that null hypothesis from the experimental result $t$.
 This means that if result $t$ does not give evidence against the null hypothesis (that is, if $p_{sig}$ is high) then we are not justified in `updating away' from that hypothesis, and our estimate of $p_{rep}$ does not apply.
 In other words, we only have evidence for replication when we have evidence against the null.

 These integral and double-integral estimates for $p_{sig}$ and $p_{rep}$ are, however, somewhat computationally expensive to calculate in practice; and further, these calculations can be `fragile': dependent in opaque ways on the numerical integration algorithm used, especially for values of $\hat{b}$ close to $0$.
-In the next section we give more practically useful estimates for $p_{sig}$ and $p_{rep}$, expressed in a closed, non-integral form in terms of the standard $T$ distribution.
+In the next section we give more practically useful estimates for $p_{sig}$ and $p_{rep}$, expressed in terms of the standard $t$ distribution.